Looking Closely at the Growth Curve for Blink Charging Co. (BLNK)

 Blink Charging Co.
-(NASDAQ:BLNK) went up by 1.78% from its latest closing price compared to the recent 1-year high of $14.58.
-The company’s stock price has collected 27.46% of gains in the last five trading sessions.
-Press Release reported 9 hours ago that Rosen, Global Investor Counsel, Reminds Blink Charging Co.
-Investors of the Important October 23 Deadline in Securities Class Action; Encourages Investors with Losses In Excess of $100K to Contact the Firm – BLNK
+(NASDAQ:BLNK) went down by -6.59% from its latest closing price compared to the recent 1-year high of $14.58.
+The company’s stock price has collected -9.65% of loss in the last five trading sessions.
+Press Release reported 6 hours ago that SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Blink Charging Company of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 23, 2020 – BLNK

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.